Optum/sourcehawk-openfaas-community-cluster/README.md

 ### Deployments

-Deployments are triggered automatically on `push` events to this repository's `main` branch.
+Deployments are triggered automatically on `push` events to this repository's `master` branch.
 This is enabled through the `OpenFaaS Cloud Community Cluster` app integration.
+The default branch is still `main`, and merges from `main` to `master` will start the deployment automatically.

 ### Cluster Dashboard